IronWifi/docs/user_Guide/Account/scep.md

 ### What do you need ?

-- **owner_id-** owner id is a unique identifier of your ironwifi account that can be found in the URL when you're logged in, it should look similar to this - 1759e879727a0432
+- **owner_id -** owner id is a unique identifier of your ironwifi account that can be found in the URL when you're logged in, it should look similar to this - 1759e879727a0432
 - **CA Certificate -** This can be downloaded from [this link](https://console.ironwifi.com/assets/html/ironwifi.crt) or from within the IronWifi console, under **Account**
 - **SCEP Server URL -** https://{{region}}.ironwifi.com/api/{{owner_id}}